Everyone’s trying to make

 Or, if your website has an affiliate program, link to that as your secondary CTA.

-You could also create a tutorial for a specific feature and then link it to your product review.
+You could also create a tutorial for a specific feature and link it to your product review.
 This way, you’re sending “warm leads” to your product review with greater odds they’ll click your affiliate link.

 #4.
 Use Concept Keywording to Find Unmonetized Opportunities